himanshu864/DevObs/Artificial Intelligence.md

 KBS is a system that draws upon knowledge of human experts captured in knowledge base to solve problems that normally require human expertise.

 **Components**
-1. Knowledge base: centralized repository of information, organized facts, heuristics, etc.
+1. **Knowledge base**: centralized repository of information, organized facts, heuristics, etc.
 2. **Inference Engine**: Acquires and manipulates knowledge from knowledge base to arrive at a particular solution.
 3. User Interface: Enables user to interact with knowledge base.